• Skip to primary navigation

 • If prompted to choose a relevant distress reason (fire, sinking, man overboard, etc.) do so and follow instructions

-• Send alert by pressing the button for 5 seconds (this will send an electronic alert to all boats/stations within range forcing their radio alarms to go off)
+• Send an alert by pressing the button for 5 seconds (this will send an electronic alert to all boats/stations within range forcing their radio alarms to go off)

 • You may or may not receive an acknowledgment that will be shown on your radio screen.
 Regardless as to whether an acknowledgment is received or not count for 15 seconds.

 • Pick up the radio voice transmitter and depress the side button to announce the following broadcast.
-IMPORTANT: Speak as slow as possible.
+IMPORTANT: Speak as slowly as possible.
 Vessels in your area will be writing your broadcast down on paper.

 Sending a MAYDAY Broadcast